The Light of the World

 The Pool of Siloam

-It isn’t known for certain whether Jesus’s miraculous healing of a man born blind took place in Jerusalem at the small Pool of Siloam adjacent to Hezekiah’s water tunnel (the Upper Pool), or at the nearby Lower Pool (the Birket el-Hamra), which was much larger in Jesus’s day.
+It isn’t known for certain whether Jesus’s miraculous healing of a man born blind took place in Jerusalem at the small Pool of Siloam adjacent to Hezekiah’s water tunnel (the Upper Pool), or at the nearby Lower Pool (the Birket el-Hamra).

 The small Pool of Siloam (the Upper Pool) and the entrance to Hezekiah’s Tunnel can be visited at the foot of the hillside ridge (Ophel Hill) on which the original City of David was built (see 2 Samuel 5:6-9, 2 Kings 20:20 and Map 13).
 A Byzantine church was erected here in the 5th century to commemorate Jesus’s miracle, but was destroyed in 614AD.
 Remnants of the columns that formed the four ‘porches’ or covered porticoes attached to this church, and other excavated remains of the church erected by the Empress Eudocia in c.450AD, can still be seen today.

 Excavations in 2005, about 400 yards / 300 metres south of the Upper Pool, revealed extensive remains of several sets of monumental steps leading down into the much larger Lower Pool, which was probably the actual site of Jesus’s healing miracle.
 This pool was probably used as a mikvah – a Jewish ritual bath – which would explain why Jesus told the man whose eyesight had been restored to bathe there.
 In this way, he would become ‘ritually clean’ under the Jewish law as well as physically healed (see John 9:7).